The Art of Being Influenced

 Now, let’s take a closer look at these together:

 This belief serves the purpose of protecting and preserving your sense of self and identify, which means it is inherently good.
 However, in doing so, it works like quicksand by keeping you stuck and partially, or fully, hidden from yourself and others.
 Furthermore, the healthiest human connection occurs when two people are open to the influence of each other; particularly during instances where a pattern of behavior is negatively impacting one person or the relationship as a whole.
+“Accepting influence” from your partner is a skill taught in the Gottman Method of relationship therapy.

 Here’s the beautiful and encouraging truth, though: You don’t have to resist changing who you are, because who you truly are is unchangeable.